This is a shorty post today, my sewing doves, because I spent last week (June 27-July 1) sewing five garments.

 RELATED: How Do Different T-Shirt Styles Look on Plus and Misses Bodies?

-Buyers of the book will get the Cass pattern, fabric yardage requirements and pattern piece layout, standard pattern and hack sewing instructions with ultra-helpful illustrations, and more.
+Buyers of the book get the Cass pattern, fabric yardage requirements and pattern piece layout, standard pattern and hack sewing instructions with ultra-helpful illustrations, and more.

 The Woven T-Shirt